Birth Control Methods

 Introduction to birth control methods

 The choice of birth control method depends on many factors, such as the desire for reversible birth control (preserving future fertility) or permanent birth control methods (sterilization).
 The choice also depends upon a woman's lifestyle, overall health status, and personal preferences.
 Some birth control methods, such as barrier methods, may offer some protection against sexually-transmitted diseases (STDs), while most methods do not.
+No method is 100% effective in preventing STDs.
 Some birth control methods have higher success rates than others, but no method of birth control is 100% effective in every case.

-Birth control methods can be broadly classified into barrier methods, that prevent sperm cells from reaching the egg, such as condoms and diaphragms, and methods that allow fertilization of the egg but prevent implantation of the fertilized egg inside the uterus (womb).
+Birth control methods can be broadly classified into barrier methods, that prevent sperm cells from reaching the egg, such as condoms and diaphragms, methods that prevent ovulation such as the pill, and methods that allow fertilization of the egg but prevent implantation of the fertilized egg inside the uterus (womb).
 An example of the latter type of birth control is the IUD or intrauterine device.

 A brief summary of the different types of birth control methods follows.
 Please refer to the individual articles for more information.